-"At the Centralized Operations Group, we spearhead the over-all improvement in the accuracy, efficiency, and timeliness of transaction processing, settlements, accounting, reconciliation, and reporting to minimize resource consumption.

-Via our Facilities Services Group, we also ensure the physical safety and resource efficiency of BPI Offices while working to shift to renewable energy and help reduce the Bank's carbon emissions."
+settlements, accounting, reconciliation, and reporting to minimize resource consumption.
+Via our Facilities Services Group. we also ensure the physical safety and resource efficiency of BPI Offices while working to shift to renewable energy and help reduce improvement in the accuracy, efficiency, and timeliness of transaction processing,